Raktbastr/Minecraft-Server-Startup-Script/README.md

 This bash script automates the creation of a Minecraft Java Server, either being Creative or Survival!

-Runs on MacOS and Linux
+Runs on MacOS and Linux.
 Batch script not coming, because batch is hard to work with :( just use WSL if you are on windows.

 What the script does: